-For filterIsolationWindow(): numeric(1) with the m/z value to filter the object.
-For filterPrecursorMz() and filterMzRange(): numeric(2) defining the lower and upper m/z boundary.
-For filterMzValues() and filterPrecursorMzValues(): numeric with the m/z values to match peaks or precursor m/z against.
-For filterPrecursorPeaks(): character(1) defining whether mass peaks with an m/z matching the spectrum's precursor m/z (mz = "==", the default) or mass integer defining the MS level(s) of the spectra to which the function should be applied (defaults to all MS levels of object.
+mz For filterIsolationWindow(): numeric(1) with the m/z value to filter the object.
+For filterPrecursorMz() and filterMzRange(): numeric(2) definations of the filterPrecursorMz() and numeric(2) definat ing the lower and upper m/z boundary.
+For filterMzValues() and filterPrecursorMzValues():

+numeric with the m/z values to match peaks or precursor m/z against.
+For filterPrecursorPeaks(): character(1) defining whether mass peaks with an m/z matching the spectrum's precursor m/z (mz = "==", the default) or mass peaks with a m/z that is equal or larger (mz = ">=") should be removed.

+msLevel. integer defining the MS level(s) of the spectra to which the function should be applied (defaults to all MS levels of object.
 For filterMsLevel(): the MS level to which object should be subsetted.